JuliaInterop/CxxWrap.jl/README.md

 types.add_type<B>("B", jlcxx::julia_type<A>());
 ```

 The supertype is of type `jl_datatype_t*` and using the template variant of `jlcxx::julia_type` looks up the corresponding type here.
-There is also a variant taking a string for the type name and an optional Julia module name as second argument, which is useful for inheriting from a type defined in Julia, e.g:
+There is also a variant taking a string for the type name and an optional Julia module name as second argument, which is useful for inheriting from a type defined in Julia, e.g.:

 ```c++
 mod.add_type<Teuchos::ParameterList>("ParameterList", jlcxx::julia_type("AbstractDict", "Base"))